-Liechtenstein employment visas
+Liechtenstein employment visas in 2021

 Healy Consultants offers migration services in every country in the world.
 EU and EFTA nationals are not required to apply for a visa in order to visit the Principality of Liechtenstein for up to 90 days in a 180 day period.
 Nationals of other countries should obtain a Schengen visa from a neighbouring country such as Switzerland, Germany or Austria before travelling to Liechtenstein.